top of page

 A massive glacis from the Crusader period on the left and from the Canaanite period on the right.

-The partially reconstructed Canaanite Gate you are viewing was built in the Middle Bronze Age, in around 1,850 BCE, and was once considered the oldest arched gate in the world.
-Note the past tense.
-An ancient gate in Tel Arani near Kiryat Gat has recently been dated to the Early Bronze Age, 5,500 years ago.
-The gate here is about 100 years older than a similar Canaanite gate at Tel Dan.
-The gate was in use for some 250 years before it was buried under an earthen rampart and a new city gate built elsewhere.
-The Canaanite tel was the second largest tel in the country after Hatzor in the north, indicating its importance of this city.
+The partially reconstructed Canaanite Gate you are viewing was built in the Middle Bronze Age, in around 1,850 BCE, and was once considered the oldest discovered arched city gate in the world.
+However, an ancient city gate in Tel Arani near Kiryat Gat has recently been dated to the Early Bronze Age, some 5,500 years ago.
+This gate in Ashkelon is about 100 years older than a similar Canaanite city gate at Tel Dan.

-The fortified gate was part of the city’s massive fortifications.
-It was constructed of calcareous sandstone blocks and mud bricks and had a vaulted archway through which you can pass.
+This fortified gate was part of the city’s massive fortifications.
+It was constructed of calcareous sandstone blocks and mud bricks and had a vaulted archway through which you can pass onto the tel.
+It was used for some 250 years before it was buried under an earthen rampart and a new city gate built elsewhere.
+The Canaanite tel is the second largest tel in the country after Hatzor in the north, indicating its importance.

-Ashkelon was captured by the Egyptians in 1,550 BCE and remained under Egyptian rule for the next four centuries.
-It became one of the five Philistine city-states during the Israelite period, although smaller in size then than the Canaanite city.
+During the Late Bronze Age (1550 to 1200 BCE) the city was under Egyptian rule.
+It became one of the five Philistine city-states during the Israelite period, although then smaller in size than the Canaanite city.
 Ashkelon participated in the unsuccessful revolt of Hezekiah against the Assyrians.
 The city was eventually conquered and destroyed by the Babylonian Nebuchadnezzar in 604-603 BCE.

-Note the imposing Roman basilica adjacent to the parking lot.
-Ashkelon reached its heyday in the Roman period in the 3rd century CE as a regional commercial center.
+Adjacent to the Basilica Parking Lot are the ruins of an imposing Roman basilica.
+Ashkelon reached its peak as a regional commercial center in the Roman period in the 3rd century CE.
+This building was then the administrative center for the city and its splendor attests to the importance of Ashkelon for trade, including the export of wine and olive oil.
 The basilica took the form of a courtyard surrounded by rows of high columns supporting a roof.
 The walls and floor were made of marble.
-This building would have been the administrative center for the city and attests to the importance of Ashkelon for trade, including the export of wine and olive oil, and as a port.
-There was no constructed port here and ships would have anchored several hundred meters from the shore and goods ferried to the shore by smaller boats.
+Ashkelon had no constructed port, and ships would have anchored several hundred meters from the shore and goods ferried to the shore by smaller boats.

 The city was inhabited during the Byzantine period and there was also a Jewish community here, as there was prior to the Great Revolt.
 The majority of the wells in the park are from this period and were used for agriculture.